ICE passes solar park and wind turbine | © Deutsche Bahn AG / Claus Weber

 The ammonia-hydrogen engine is based on an existing type of internal combustion engine modified to run on green ammonia and green hydrogen produced from renewable energy sources.
 The advantage of an ammonia-hydrogen engine over a pure hydrogen engine is that liquid ammonia has a higher energy density per volume than liquid hydrogen, which, in turn, delivers greater ranges.
 Liquid ammonia is also easier to transport and store.

 The key enabling technology of the new engine is a cracker from the Stuttgart-based company Ammonigy, which is installed directly on the vehicle and splits a small part of the ammonia outside the engine into hydrogen and nitrogen.
 The resulting hydrogen is then mixed with the remaining ammonia as an ignition gas.
 A first prototype of the engine for rail vehicles is currently being tested on an engine test rig.
-Together with our partners, we will continue to develop this technology by putting the engine through its paces with endurance tests and emission measurements.
+Together with partners, Deutsche Bahn will continue to develop this technology by putting the engine through its paces with endurance tests and emission measurements.

 Strong logistics for green hydrogen